Variedades

 Variedades was a Peruvian weekly illustrated magazine of the early 20th century.
 It was founded in 1908 by Manuel Moral y Vega, as a successor to Prisma magazine, but with a more agile, entertaining and popular character.
 It was published until 1931.

 A weekly magazine of the same name is published by Peruvian newspaper El Peruano.

 Foundation

-Its founder and editor was Manuel Moral y Vega, a Portuguese photographer who, from his studio on Mercedes street in the Jirón de la Unión, changed the concept of a magazine in Peru with an advanced photographic technique.
+Its founder and editor was Manuel Moral y Vega, a Portuguese photographer who, from his studio on Mercedes Street, changed the concept of a magazine in Peru with an advanced photographic technique.
 He was the one who introduced the trichrome technique in Peru in November 1905, with a reproduction of a vase with roses, in Prisma magazine, a luxury magazine.

+Prisma was an illustrated magazine established in 1905 by Moral, alongside collaborators Federico Larrañaga and Julio S. Hernández.
+Hernández was a political acquaintance of Larrañaga—himself a journalist and founder of El Canal during his time as consul in Panama—and owner of the printing company of newspaper El País, already defunct at the time.
+Moral and Larrañaga established a mutual society that ceased to exist when the latter left in 1906, and the magazine continued to be published until 1907.

-Its prospectus number appeared on February 29, 1908, with its heading appearing as year IV of the publication, which implied its claim to be the continuation of the Prisma magazine, founded in 1905, a magazine that had been awarded with silver medal at the 1906 Milan International Exhibition.
+The prospectus number of Variedades appeared on February 29, 1908, with its heading appearing as year IV of the publication, which implied its claim to be the continuation of Prisma, which had been awarded with silver medal at the 1906 Milan International Exhibition.

 Its first official number appeared on March 7, 1908.
 It had a long duration, compared to other contemporary magazines, since it was published until No. 1230, of September 30, 1931.